Tracking your self-assessment progress

 2. In the dropdown at the top, select Needs Review from the Standard filter options.

-3. Once the filter loads, click in the box to the left of the Article Name field to select all the standards on the screen:
+3. Once the filter loads, select the checkbox to the left of the Article Name field to select all the standards on the screen:

 4. You'll see an option to select all articles in filter (this will vary based on the number of standards displayed).
 Click on the link to select all xxx articles that match the current filter:

 5. The message will change to confirm you've selected all in filter.
-Click the Bulk Edit link between the filter dropdown and the Article Name:
+Select the Bulk Edit link between the filter dropdown and the Article Name column:

-8. This will set all your Needs Review articles to have a Draft publishing status.
-The Bulk Edits take a bit of time, so you'll see a progress bar across the top, and a confirmation message once it's complete:
+9. This will set all your Needs Review articles to have a Draft publishing status.
+The Bulk Edits take a little to process, so you'll see a progress bar across the top while we make the edits.
+A confirmation message displays once it's complete.

-With these changes made, you can track the standards still needing work using the Manage "Draft" filter, and visually in the Articles page with the Draft callout.
+With these changes made, you can track the standards still needing work using the same strategies as outlined in Tracking complete/incomplete standards but using the Draft filter or status instead of Needs Review.

 As we mentioned in the Optional/helpful sections of The basics: editing standards, some CAPRA customers also use optional tags to help manage their self-assessment workflow.